 1/2 cup confetti cake mix

-- Cut and stretch dough: Stretch the dough and cut into 6-inch pieces, about 2 inches wide.
+- Stretch and cut the dough: Stretch the dough and cut into 6-inch pieces, about 2 inches wide.

 - Make the ears: One piece at a time, use kitchen scissors to make a slice down the center of the dough strip, about 3/4 of the way.
 Separate the 2 halves to create ears.
 Arrange about 2 inches apart on the prepared baking sheet.
 (Optional: Roll up the bottom of the strips to create rounded bunny bottoms, pinching dough slightly to secure.)